UOA-CS732-SE750-Students-2022/project-group-enlightened-elephants/README.md

 ## ⚙️Technologies

 As we use MERN stack to build the application, we build a frontend application with React and an express application with Express.
 Store data in a MongDB.
 Modify and add customized functions to the applications with Nodejs.
-Except React and Express, we can download other node moduals to enable more functions in both frontend and backend.
+Except React and Express, we have been using other node moduals to enable more functions in both frontend and backend.

 ### Frontend